L0S3rC0D3r/Nand2Tetris/README.md

 ```
 Mux16(a=outF, b=notoutF, sel=no, out=out, out[0..7]= tryhard1, out[8..15]=tryhard2, out[15] = ng);     // WHAT THE H-A-CK (11) if (out < 0) set ng = 1
 ```

+Module 3: Memory Roadmap

+Having built the computer's ALU, this module we turn to building the computer's main memory unit, also known as Random Access Memory, or RAM.
+This will be done gradually, going bottom-up from elementary flip-flop gates to one-bit registers to n-bit registers to a family of RAM chips.
+Unlike the computer's processing chips, which are based on combinational logic, the computer's memory logic requires a clock-based sequential logic.
+We will start with an overview of this theoretical background, and then move on to build our memory chipset.